apple/foundationdb/documentation/tutorial/extra/async/Async in flow.md

 ## Introduction

-FoundationDB is based on an asynchronous infrastructure named `flow`. `flow` introduced a few keywords to C++, including `ACTOR` and`state`, together with some support functions like `wait` and `delay`, to support coroutines.
-In this article, the usage of `flow` is demonstrated by examples.
+FoundationDB is based on an asynchronous infrastructure named `flow`. `flow` introduced a few keywords to C++, including `ACTOR` and`state`, together with some support functions like `wait` and `delay` for coroutines.
+In this article, the .
 The reader is expected to have basic understanding of asynchronous programming.

 ## Basics of `flow` `ACTOR` language